daniel-de-vries/OpenLEGO/README.md

 ## Outline

-The [AGILE project](https://www.agile-project.eu/) is an international research collaboration , funded by the European Commission, with the ultimate goal of reaching:
->"... a speed up of 40% when solving realistic MDO problems compared to today's state-of-the-art."

-One way this speed up is envisaged is creating tools which allow engineers to manipulate the analysis and design tools, connected to one another within a multidisciplinary analysis or optimization architecture, as if they were building blocks that one could take apart and fit together another way effortlessly - much like LEGO blocks.
-If they could be treated as such, it becomes easier for engineers to set-up and reconfigure large, interconnected frameworks of tools.

-Within *AGILE* the [KADMOS package](https://pypi.python.org/pypi/kadmos) was developed for this purpose.
-This Open-source software, written in Python, uses graph theory to provide tools for automated (re)configuration and visualization of complex MDAO problems on an abstract level.

-As of yet unrelated to the *AGILE* project is the [OpenMDAO framework](http://openmdao.org/).
-This Open-source platform provides classes and interfaces wrapping complex data logic and high performance optimization algorithms.
-It allows for problems to be decomposed into isolated components and groups of components, which can easily be tied together to form complex, multidisciplinary analysis and optimization systems.

-*OpenLEGO* enables to user to combine the strength of both of these projects by providing a direct link between *KADMOS* and *OpenMDAO*.
+*OpenLEGO* enables to user to combine the strengths of  *KADMOS* and *OpenMDAO*.
 By using *OpenLEGO* the user can manipulate MDAO problems from a high, abstract level using *KADMOS* and then automatically generate and run an *OpenMDAO* problem from it.

 ## Installation